Wiztim/aws-lambda-forum/README.md

 <br>Create functions are used to create new posts/comments.
 <br>CreateBoard was used to create the initial boards, and users shouldn't be able to access this.

-<br>Amazon DynamoDB is used to handle data storage.
+Amazon DynamoDB is used to handle data storage.
 <br>Amazon API Gateway is used to handle resource paths to the Lambda functions.

+<br>Current features are creating a post and replying to a post.
+<br>Considered features are a custom url, uploading images to posts/comments, quoting a post/comment, caching, sorting, user profiles, moderator roles, reporting, and post/comment deletion.
 <br>Amazon S3 will be used to handle image hosting
 <br>Amazon Elasticache will be used to handle caching frequently accessed database items.

-<br>Current features are creating a post and replying to a post.
-<br>Considered features are a custom url, uploading images to posts/comments, quoting a post/comment, caching, sorting, user profiles, moderator roles, reporting, and post/comment deletion.